 d.
 Should have appeared for the Class XII (or equivalent) board examination for the first time in 2018 or 2019.

 e.
 Should not have accepted admission at any of the IITs earlier.

 Foreign Nationals must fulfill Eligibility Criteria b, c, d, and e, as mentioned above, for appearing in JEE (Advanced) 2019.

 Candidates should be among the top 2,45,000* (Including all categories) in Paper - 1 of JEE (Main) 2019.

 The percentages of various categories of candidates to be shortlisted are : 4% for GEN-EWS, 27% for OBC-NCL, 15% for SC, 7.5% for ST and the remaining 46.5% is open for all.
 Within each of these four catgories, 5% horizontal reservation is available for PwD candidates.

 The category-wise distribution of the number of "top" candidates is shown in the following table:

-2. Age limit: The candidate should have been born on or after October 1, 1990 if belonging to the GEN or OBC-NCL category and on or after October 1, 1985 if belonging to the SC, ST or PWD category.
+Age limit: The candidate should have been born on or after October 1, 1994.
+Five years relaxation is given to SC, ST and PwD candidates.

 A candidate can attempt JEE Advanced exam a maximum of two times and that too in consecutive years.
-Therefore, JEE Advanced 2017 should be either the candidate's first attempt OR the 2nd consecutive attempt.
+Therefore, JEE Advanced 2019 should be either the candidate's first attempt or the 2nd consecutive attempt.

-The candidate should not have taken admission (irrespective of whether or not he/she continued in the program) OR even accepted admission by paying an admission fee at any of the IITs or ISM in the past; even candidates whose admission was cancelled are not eligible.
-However, candidates who have been admitted to a preparatory course in any of the IITs in 2017 can appear for JEE Advanced 2017.
+The candidate should not have taken admission (irrespective of whether or not he/she continued in the program) or even accepted admission by paying an admission fee at any of the IITs or ISM in the past; even candidates whose admission was canceled are not eligible.
+However, candidates who have been admitted to a preparatory course in any of the IITs can appear for JEE Advanced 2019.